One of the questions I am frequently asked is "How do you make your

 them) and any other special features.

 Above all of that goes all of the text layers.
 Never rasterize your text layers in your working file (unless you have too many layers for the program to handle... which has happened to me before).
 When I'm done, I squash ("flatten") them all together.
-Always save before flattening, and save your "squashed file" to a different file name, because most of the time you wiIl decide to go back and modify things again, something you cannot do once its all flattened.
-Sometimes the original sketch (or more usually, an edited version of it) is still part of the final output (like parts of the City of Greyhawk and Melkotia Castle maps), but sometimes the original sketch has been completely replaced by drawn layers and is discarded during flattening.
+Always save before flattening, and save your "squashed file" to a different file name, because most of the time you wiIl decide to go back and modify things again, something you cannot do once it is all flattened.
+Sometimes the original sketch (or more usually, an edited version of it) is still part of the final output (like parts of the City of Greyhawk and Melkotia Castle maps), however sometimes the original sketch has been completely replaced by drawn layers and is discarded during flattening.

 For buildings, never use similarly sized and shaped squares and